kvto/2022-app-angular/README.md

   <img height="200" src="src/app/img/5.png" />
 </p>

-Once having both steps perfectly, we proceed to execute the environments
+Once having the first step perfectly, we proceed to execute the environments

     * - You need to run both the front-end and the back-end so you have to run it through two separate environments.